isomerpages/imda-disg/index.md

       cards:
         - title: Tech firms can play a part
           description: with sustainable solutions powered by blockchain, IoT and AI
-          linktext: Learn more
+          linktext: Read more
           url: https://www.businesstimes.com.sg/startups-tech/imda-tackling-climate-change-tech-firms-can-play-a-part-with-sustainable-solutions-powered-by-blockchain-IoT-and-AI
         - title: How S'pore tech firms boost growth
           description: with strategic industry-player partnerships
-          linktext: Learn more
+          linktext: Read more
           url: https://www.businesstimes.com.sg/startups-tech/technology/imda-from-local-to-global-how-singapore-tech-firms-boost-growth-with-strategic-industry-player-partnerships
         - title: New AI initiative to identify and explore
           description: 100 AI use cases in the next 100 days
-          linktext: Learn more
+          linktext: Read more
           url: https://www.straitstimes.com/tech/new-ai-initiative-to-identify-and-address-100-ai-use-cases-in-the-next-100-days
         - title: Ant Group sets up in SG,
           description: partners IMDA to push sustainable digital consumption
-          linktext: Learn more
+          linktext: Read more
           url: https://www.marketing-interactive.com/ant-group-sets-up-in-sg-partners-imda-to-push-sustainable-digital-consumption
       subtitle: Our Partners
       description: Read about our success stories <a href="/success-stories/">here</a>.